gh-workflows/actions-course/samples/README.md

 Copy a sample of interest into the .github/workflows folder.

-## Examples of the expressions and contexts function in github actions.
+## Snippets of expressions and contexts in GitHub Actions.

 In this context example, the `github.event_name` expression accesses the `event_nam`e property of the github context, which contains the name of the event that triggered the workflow.
 The echo command then prints a message that includes this event name.